 How long before I can go back to my routine lifestyle?

-Normal activities can usually be resumed immediately or after the dilation drops wears off within three hours.
+Normal activities can usually be resumed immediately or after the dilation drops wear off within three hours.

 Complications and side effects

 Reported side effects and complications associated with vitreolysis are rare.
 Side effects may include cataract and intraocular pressure (IOP) spike.

 Who will benefit from vitreolysis?